 Subscribe for full access to International Olympic Committee - IOC's profile

-International Olympic Committee - IOC sells broadcasting rights of its 14 multi-Sport competitions to 313 companies globally, covering 215 countries.
-International Olympic Committee - IOC's rights holders include NBCUniversal, China Media Group (CMG) and America Movil.
-International Olympic Committee - IOC currently holds 31 broadcasting rights for sports competitions including marathon, badminton, field hockey, aquatics and swimming and gymnastics.
+International Olympic Committee - IOC sells broadcasting rights of its 14 multi-Sport competitions to 316 companies globally, covering 53 countries.
+International Olympic Committee - IOC's rights holders include America Movil.
+International Olympic Committee - IOC currently holds 31 broadcasting rights for sports competitions including marathon, gymnastics, badminton, field hockey and aquatics and swimming.

 Example Sports Rights Customers